carltonnorthern/nicknames/README.md

 A hand-curated CSV file containing English given names (first names) and their associated nicknames.

-There are Java, Perl, Python, and R parsers provided for convenience.
+There are Python, SQL, Java, Perl, and R parsers provided for convenience.

 This is a relatively large list with roughly 1600 names.
 Any help from people to clean this list up and add to it is greatly appreciated.